MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-arc-hybrid-machines.md

 - Azure portal desktop app isn't supported.
 - Detailed error messages for failed connections aren't yet available.
 - As of November 1st, 2024, some existing customers are unable to use Windows Admin Center for Azure Arc.
-- As of November 1st, 2024, some customers are unable to use Windows Admin Center for Azure Arc, even with proper license attestation.
+- As of November 1st, 2024, some customers are unable to install or use Windows Admin Center for Azure Arc, even with proper license attestation.

 ## Frequently asked questions